ekuiter/moviz/README.md

 (as of now, only `actors.list`, `actresses.list` and `movies.list` are required by the GUI).
 2. Copy `Electron.app` to `repo/moviz.app`.
 3. Run `make`.
-4. start moviz by double-clicking `repo/moviz.app`.
+4. Start moviz by double-clicking `repo/moviz.app`.

 #### Stand-alone bundle